Risk Factors Dashboard

 The price of various commodities can affect our costs.
 For example, fuel, transportation, and packaging costs are significant components of our operating costs, and we may not be able to pass on to our customers any increases in costs of fuel, transportation, or packaging.

-Failure to optimize our supply chain or disruption of our supply chain could have an adverse effect on our business, financial condition and results of operations.
+Failure to optimize our supply chain or disruption of our production and distribution capabilities could have an adverse effect on our business, financial condition, and results of operations.

 In coordination with our suppliers, our ability to make, move and sell products is critical to our success.
 Our inability to maintain sufficient internal production capacity or our inability to enter into co-packing agreements on reasonable terms could have an adverse effect on our business.
-Our inability to maintain sufficient internal production capacity or our inability to enter into co-packing agreements on terms that are beneficial to us could have an adverse effect on our business.
 Failure to adequately handle increasing production costs and complexity, turnover of manufacturing personnel, or production capability and efficiency issues could materially impact our ability to produce our products in a cost-effective manner and meet customer demand.

 The acquisition of other businesses could pose risks to our business, financial condition and results of operations.

-We intend to review acquisition prospects that would complement our business.
+We intend to review and evaluate acquisition prospects that would complement our business.
 While we are not currently a party to any definitive agreement with respect to any acquisitions, we may acquire other businesses in the future.
 Future acquisitions by us could result in accounting charges, potentially dilutive issuances of equity securities, and increased debt and contingent liabilities, any of which could have a material adverse effect on our business and the market price of our common stock.
 Acquisitions involve numerous risks, including the integration of the acquired operations, diversion of management’s attention to other business concerns, risks of entering markets in which we have limited prior experience, and the potential loss of key employees of acquired organizations.
 We may be unable to successfully integrate businesses or the personnel of any business that might be acquired in the future, and our failure to do so could have a material adverse effect on our business and on the market price of our common stock.
-We may be unable to successfully 10 integrate businesses or the personnel of any business that might be acquired in the future, and our failure to do so could have a material adverse effect on our business and on the market price of our common stock.
 Management’s attention, or other resources, may be diverted if we fail to successfully complete or integrate business combinations or investment transactions.
-Management’s attention, or other resources, may be diverted if we fail to successfully complete or integrate business combination and investment transactions that further our strategic objectives.

 12